francoisledroff/chezlesbarbus/BigTalk.en.md

 Our Data Let's encrypt
 ---

-`FLD` Well, let's talk about data.
-Here, no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web
+`FLD` no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

 `RPE` Always nice to have